neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/components.md

 ## Units of behavior

 :::{admonition} Why?
-Attention to the way we define behavior for a particular study must include considerting appropriate organizationals level and timescales for our level of analysis and our question (ultimate versus proximate, neural versus genetic, etc).
+Attention to the way we define behavior for a particular study must include considerting appropriate organizational level and timescales for our level of analysis and our question (ultimate versus proximate, neural versus genetic, etc).
 :::

 ---